jtcaovan/shopping-cart/README.md

 * Hosted on Heroku

 ## Challenges
-* Difficulty making the site responsive on mobile, should have began with mobile first design before styling for larger screens.
+* Difficulty making the site responsive on mobile, initial styling was a mess so it took some effort to clean up my mistakes (used a lot of absolute positioning - fixed using flexbox and grid)
 * Struggled to implement Redux into the application, used Redux-Toolkit to simplify the process.
 * Implementing nested Routes with react-router hooks
 * Organizing and structuring a larger project, especially with Redux
 * Non-trivial amount of time figuring out the design and creating it.

 ## Immediate issues
-* Fix responsive design of site for mobile
+* Fix responsive design of site for mobile (Updated 9/2/21)

 ## Potential Updates
 * Add animations to make page more interactive - loading screen, scroll and page transition animations.